grahamc/grahamc.github.com/_posts/2010-12-25-using-make-to-manage-jekyll.markdown

 title: Using `make' to Manage Jekyll
 layout: post
 disqus_id: 77c919d69586680d60025c6c47605003
+excerpt: "Recently I switched from using Wordpress to Jekyll.
+I noticed a general trend using `rake` for managing the generation and deployment of the website.
+I've become quite fond of straight Makefiles, and ported their concepts utilities."
 ---

 Recently I switched from using Wordpress to Jekyll.
 I noticed a general trend